philiplb/CRUDlex/docs/html/0.9.10/_sources/api/MySQLData.txt

         :param $entity: the entity with its fields and values
         :type $queryBuilder: QueryBuilder
         :param $queryBuilder: the upcoming query
-        :type $setValue: boolean
+        :type $setMethod: string
-        :param $setValue: whether to use QueryBuilder::setValue (true) or QueryBuilder::set (false)
+        :param $setMethod: what method to use on the QueryBuilder: 'setValue' or 'set'

     .. php:method:: deleteChildren($id, $deleteCascade)